nickthorpe71/grokking-simplicity-summary/README.md

 Serves as part 4 of the [Feynman Technique](https://en.wikipedia.org/wiki/Feynman_Technique) to solidify and apply the knowledge I've gained from reading Grokking Simplicity.

-Part 1 is very valuable on it's own.
-There is a lot of value in being able to recognize and organizing your programs around actions, calculations and data.
+Part 1 is very valuable on its own.
+There is a lot of value in being able to recognize and organize your programs around actions, calculations, and data.

 Part 2 covers more complex functional ideas and tools.